 Why: This offshoot of Brooklyn Winery features Ana restaurant and scenic views of the Potomac river.
-District Winery has its own wine label, sourced from grapes around the world.
+District Winery has its own wine label, sourced from grapes around the country.
 It’s one of the newest additions to the Navy Yard and a fine excuse to visit the neighborhood without the Nationals crowds.

 What to order: Ana specializes in global plates that pair well with wines.
 Dig into butternut squash muhammara dip, the restaurant’s signature Maryland crab beignets or its unique pastrami-spiced salmon (lunch) or monkfish (dinner).

 What meals are they serving: Lunch and dinner